Diffraction Aided Wireless Positioning: Application to an O2I Scenario

 In Fig.\,\ref{fig_power_ratio}, we plot the approximate power ratio expression of the two diffraction MPCs in eq. \eqref{eq_power_ratio} as a function of the elevation angle $\theta$ to the anchor.
-This is compared with the exact power ratio which depends on the node position and shows good agreement.
-For $\theta<60$\textdegree{}, i.e., anchor positions primarily in NLOS with the node, the diffraction MPC power ratio is atleast 5dB.
-Therefore, we can conclude that the upper edge diffraction MPC dominates over the lower edge diffraction MPC leading to a single {\em dominating diffraction MPC}.
+This is compared with the exact power ratio which is calculated without Assumption \ref{assumption_distance_node_window} and depends on the node position within the building and shows good agreement.
+Note, $\theta=90$\textdegree{} represents the building floor at the same height as the UAV-anchor.
+Now as we go towards higher floors, $\theta$ decreases and for $\theta<60$\textdegree{}, i.e., for building floors located above the height of the UAV-anchor, the diffraction MPC power ratio is at least 5dB.
+Therefore, we can conclude that for the locations of the nodes on the upper floors of the building, the diffraction MPC of the upper edge dominates the diffraction MPC of the lower edge, leading to a single {\em dominating diffraction MPC}.